 - Mimicking system notifications or warnings.

-- Actions that push content to users' mobile devices without the user's permission.
+- Actions that push content to users' mobile devices without their permission or send excessive or irrelevant content using the Update API.

-- Actions whose primary purpose is to drive traffic to a website or another app.
+- Actions whose primary purpose is to drive traffic to a website or app.

-- Submitting multiple duplicative actions to the Directory.
+- Submitting multiple duplicative Actions to the Actions directory.

 Privacy and Security